How to Calculate After-Tax Cash Flow for Real Estate Investors

-Taxes are all about government, so why not talk about the various government housing and loan guarantee programs and their influence on the housing market.
-I'll link you to them so you can do more research.
+Taxes are all about government, so let's talk about the various government housing and loan guarantee programs and their influence on the housing market

-HUD about this agency's mission: HUD's mission is to create strong, sustainable, inclusive communities and quality affordable homes for all.
-HUD is working to strengthen the housing market to bolster the economy and protect consumers; meet the need for quality, affordable rental homes; utilize housing as a platform for improving quality of life; build inclusive and sustainable communities free from discrimination, and transform the way HUD does business.
+HUD, about this agency's mission: The U.S. Department of Housing and Urban Development's mission is to create strong, sustainable, inclusive communities and quality affordable homes for all.
+HUD is working to strengthen the housing market to bolster the economy and protect consumers; meet the need for quality, affordable rental homes; utilize housing as a platform for improving quality of life; build inclusive and sustainable communities free from discrimination; and transform the way HUD does business.

-FHA insures mortgages: The Federal Housing Administration, generally known as "FHA," provides mortgage insurance on loans made by FHA-approved lenders throughout the United States and its territories.
+FHA insures mortgages: The Federal Housing Administration provides mortgage insurance on loans made by FHA-approved lenders throughout the United States and its territories.
 FHA insures mortgages on single family and multifamily homes including manufactured homes and hospitals.
 It is the largest insurer of mortgages in the world, insuring over 34 million properties since its inception in 1934.

-VA, Veterans Home Loans: VA helps Service members, Veterans, and eligible surviving spouses become homeowners.
-As part of our mission to serve you, we provide a home loan guaranty benefit and other housing-related programs to help you buy, build, repair, retain, or adapt a home for your own personal occupancy.
+VA, Veterans Home Loans: VA helps service members, veterans, and eligible surviving spouses become homeowners.
+As part of their mission to serve, they provide a home loan guaranty benefit and other housing-related programs to help people buy, build, repair, retain, or adapt a home for personal occupancy.
 VA Home Loans are provided by private lenders, such as banks and mortgage companies.
-VA guarantees a portion of the loan, enabling the lender to provide you with more favorable terms.
+VA guarantees a portion of the loan, enabling the lender to provide more favorable terms.

-Freddie Mac guarantees home loans: Freddie Mac was chartered by Congress in 1970 with a public mission to stabilize the nation's residential mortgage markets and expand opportunities for homeownership and affordable rental housing.
-Our statutory mission is to provide liquidity, stability, and affordability to the U.S. housing market.
+Freddie Mac guarantees home loans: Freddie Mac was chartered by congress in 1970 with a public mission to stabilize the nation's residential mortgage markets and expand opportunities for homeownership and affordable rental housing.
+Their statutory mission is to provide liquidity, stability, and affordability to the U.S. housing market.

-We participate in the secondary mortgage market by purchasing mortgage loans and mortgage-related securities for investment and by issuing guaranteed mortgage-related securities, principally those we call PCs.
+Freddie Mac participates in the secondary mortgage market by purchasing mortgage loans and mortgage-related securities for investment and by issuing guaranteed mortgage-related securities, principally those they call PCs.
 The secondary mortgage market consists of institutions engaged in buying and selling mortgages in the form of whole loans (i.e., mortgages that have not been securitized) and mortgage-related securities.
-We do not lend money directly to homeowners.
+They do not lend money directly to homeowners.

 You can see that there are a number of programs designed to facilitate home ownership.